owais-io/blog/README.md

 ---

-**Built using Next.js, deployed on AWS EC2, and automated with GitHub Actions.**
+**Built with Next.js, hosted on AWS S3 + CloudFront, and automated with GitHub Actions.**